 In a similar way to that defined in best practice for historical emission inventories, roles need to be defined for managing the compilation of emission projections.
 This includes tasks such as:

-ensuring sector experts undertake their work to a given timetable and to agreed quality standards;
+Ensuring sector experts undertake their work to a given timetable and to agreed quality standards;

-compiling contributions from data providers and sector experts to create complete data sets on emission projections;
+Compiling contributions from data providers and sector experts to create complete data sets on emission projections;

-putting in place and delivering a programme of quality assurance and control (QA/QC) (e.g. running quality checks as needed);
+Putting in place and delivering a programme of quality assurance and control (QA/QC) (e.g. running quality checks as needed);

-designing and implementing a programme of continuous improvement — this may relate to improvements outside the sector experts/core projections compilation team.
+Designing and implementing a programme of continuous improvement — this may relate to improvements outside the sector experts/core projections compilation team.

 The main difference from the tasks that are routinely done for the historical emission inventory is that there needs to be management of the input from policymakers.
 This will need to recognise that some decisions about policy implementation may be influenced by political decisions, rather than being completely based on technical information.
-For example, a government may decide to support the continued use of cal in the residential sector for reasons of fuel security and/or fuel poverty, even if there are clear environmental and cost benefits of supporting fuel switching.
+For example, a government may decide to support the continued use of coal in the residential sector for reasons of fuel security and/or fuel poverty, even if there are clear environmental and cost benefits of supporting fuel switching.

 Sector experts and data providers